The equivariant cohomology for semidirect product actions: Torus actions and compatible involutions

-Now we will apply this theorem to the \textit{conjugation spaces} introduced by Haussmann-Holm-Puppe \cite{haussconj}; among these spaces, complex Grassmannian, toric manifolds, polygon spaces and some symplectic manifolds fit.
-A conjugation space $X$ satisfies that $H^{odd}(X) = 0$ by definition and thus it becomes $T$-equivariantly formal for any action a torus $T$.
-They also satisfy the following property \cite[Thm.7.5]{haussconj}. \begin{theorem} Let $X$ be a conjugation space with conjugation $\tau$.
-Suppose that a torus $T$ acts on $X$ and that the action is compatible with $\tau$.
-Then $X_T$ is a conjugation space where the conjugation on $X_T$ is the one induced by $\tau$. \end{theorem} This theorem shows that $X_T$ is $\tau$-equivariantly formal.
-Then immediately from Theorem \ref{teo418} we obtain the following result. \begin{corollary} Let $X$ be a $T$-space which is also a conjugation space with a compatible involution~$\tau$.
+Now we will apply this theorem to the \textit{conjugation spaces} introduced by Haussmann-Holm-Puppe \cite{haussconj}.
+Examples of such spaces include complex Grassmannians, toric manifolds, polygon spaces and symplectic manifolds with antisymplectic involutions.
+From \cite[Theorem.7.5]{haussconj}, it follows that $X_T$ is $\tau$-equivariantly formal.
+As a consequence of Theorem \ref{teo418} we obtain the following result. \begin{corollary} Let $X$ be a $T$-space which is also a conjugation space with a compatible involution~$\tau$.
 Then $X$ is $G$-equivariantly formal. \end{corollary}